Hintlesham War Memorial - The Great War

 Wilfred served with the Suffolk Regiment and survived the war, but in 1924 died as a result of his physical and mental injuries.
 At the time of his death, it must have been felt he was as much a “casualty” of the war as those named on the memorial and his name was added at least 4 years after the memorial was unveiled.

 Wilfred is buried in the graveyard adjacent to the war memorial at St Nicholas Church in Hintlesham.
-Although the gravestone is fading and heavily covered in moss it is possible to make out the regimental crest of the Suffolk Regiment (see photo).
+The gravestone was fading and heavily covered in moss, but after cleaning it is now possible to make out the regimental crest of the Suffolk Regiment .
+In spring, daffodils and primroses grow on the grave (see photo).
 Whether Wilfred was buried next to the memorial by purpose, or accident, it is nice to think of Wilfred resting close to his comrades from Hintlesham.

 Wilfred’s brother, Sidney, also died in the Great War.